M1k0t0/N2-Station/n2-station/README.md

 }
 ```

+Then the user should have their room created, opened and push to `/room?token=` where the token goes after `=`

 ## Configuration

 Information needed to run the Backend is contained in `config.json`, which should be sharing the same folder with the binary by default.
 You can change the configuration with `--config <path>` argument.